A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

-where $\delta(x \mid y)$ is a Dirac measure in $x$ at point $y$, $J$ is the number of particles, and $j$ indexes each particle.

 The bootstrap particle filter then executes $\mathsf{Propagate}$ by simply simulating from the dynamics $M_{k, k+1}$ to provide a new particle approximation to $\text{Predict}_{k+1|k}^i$.
 Before applying the $\mathsf{Assimilate}$ step, the distributions $\text{Predict}_{k+1|k}^h$ and $\text{Predict}_{k+1|k}^a$ are paired together to form a joint distribution $\text{Predict}_{k+1|k}^{h, a}$.
-The $\mathsf{Assimilate}$ step then consists of a reweighting step and a resampling step (to encourage only high-probability particles to be carried forward).
-The result is a joint weighted particle approximation to $\text{Filter}_k^{h, a}$.
+The $\mathsf{Assimilate}$ step then consists of a reweighting step and a resampling step (to carry forward only high-probability particles) resulting in a joint weighted particle approximation to $\text{Filter}_k^{h, a}$.
 The factorial approximation can then be regained by a simple $\mathsf{Marginalise}$ operation which unpairs the joint particles.
-Note that the factorial approximation is nonstandard in an SMC context, and is adopted here as a natural means of avoiding the well-known curse of dimensionality that affects SMC \citep{finke2017approximate}.
+Note that the factorial approximation is nonstandard in an SMC context, and is adopted here as a natural means of avoiding the curse of dimensionality that affects SMC \citep{rebeschini2015can}.

 Smoothing can be applied using a similar iterative importance sampling approach \citep{godsill2004monte} that sweeps backwards for $k= K {-} 1, \dots, 0$ recycling the filtering approximations $\text{Filter}_{k}^{i}$ into joint smoothing approximations $\text{Smooth}_{0 : K | K}^{i}$.
-This procedure is (embarrassingly) parallel in both the number of players $N$ and the number of particles $J$, given the filtering approximations.
-Parameter estimation can also be achieved by applying general-purpose expectation-maximisation or gradient ascent techniques from Section~\ref{subsec:ParamEst}, where the integrals (\ref{eq:em_q}-\ref{eq:em_grad}) are approximated using smoothing particle approximations.
-Full details can be found in the supplementary material and \cite{Chopin2020} provides a thorough review of the field.
+This procedure is (embarrassingly) parallel in both the number of players $N$ and the number of particles $J$, given the filtering approximations; see \cite{finke2017approximate} for a similar scenario.
+Parameter estimation can also be achieved by applying general-purpose expectation-maximisation or gradient ascent techniques from Section~\ref{subsec:ParamEst}, where the integrals (\ref{eq:em_q}-\ref{eq:em_grad}) are approximated using particle approximations to the smoothing law.
+Full details can be found in Section A.5 of the supplementary material and \cite{Chopin2020} provides a thorough review of the field.